harvey-group/xtbAutoDiffWork/README.md

 j) The function GeomOpt runs geometry optimization with BFGS, using the DirectEnergy / Zygote technique to get gradients.

 2. xTB.
 Here there is working GFN1-xTB energy calculation, but the code does not work with autodifferentiation.
-The uploaded code tries to use the library ReverseDiff, but I also tried others and hit similar problems.
+The uploaded code tries to use the library Zygote, but I also tried others and hit similar problems.
 My initial attempts did not work because the various parts of the xTB code were not careful enough with building various arrays such that the AutoDiff libraries were confused.
-I rewote many functions to involves straightforward assignment/comprehension statements such that arrays are built directly.
+I rewrote many functions to involve straightforward assignment/comprehension statements such that arrays are built directly.
 My goal was to create a function "Lagrangian" which would take the final orbital coefficients, final orbital energies, and the overlap matrix, charges, and so on, and re-evaluate the energy including the orthogonal terms.
 Then I would apply
 AutoDiff to that function.
 The code new_xtb_julia.jl successfully calculates the energy (it requires to be run with "julia new_xtb_julia.jl {filename}.xyz",